 In August 2011, the Lukes family was faced with yet another medical crisis.
 Rileigh’s pineal brain cyst was actually a brain tumor andhad finally grown so large that it was enlarging the ventricles in her brain and was causing hydrocephalus.
 The Lukes were told Rileigh would need a shunt or a procedure known as an Endoscopic Third Ventriculostomy (ETV), and eventually neurosurgery but only when her hydrocephalus was life threatening.
 Rileigh’s neurosurgeons were unwilling to remove her tumor stating that it was inoperable and would most likely cause severe brain damage.
 The Lukes family refused to believe that this was the only solution.
 After many days of searching the internet, reading articles, and speaking to neurosurgeons, they found Dr. Shahinian of The Skull Based Institute (www.skullbaseinstitute.com).
 Dr. Shahinian reviewed Rileigh’s MRI and determined that he could remove Rileigh’s tumor endoscopically.
 On August 10, 2011, Rileigh underwent endoscopic skull base surgery.
 It was the scariest day for the Lukes’ family knowing they had taken a risk trying to ensure a better future for their daughter.
 After less than two hours of surgery, Dr. Shahinian was able to remove the tumor and reported that everything went very well.
 Rileigh spent two days in the hospital and returned home making a full recovery.
 The Lukes Family believed that had witnessed a true miracle and feel forever indebted to Dr.Shahinian for saving their daughter’s life.

-Although Rileigh is a happy, loving and determined little girl, she has been through a lot for a fourteen year old.
+Although Rileigh is a happy, loving and determined young lady girl, she has experienced many struggles.
 The whole family has.
 Autism, PDD, LKS, whatever you call it, affects the entire family.
-Rileigh is still on her road to recovery and Ken and Lynne continue to advocate for Rileigh whenever necessary so that she may have all that life has to offer.
+However, along the way there were also many triumphs and celebrations.
+In June of 2017, Rileigh graduated from Great Oak High School with a diploma!
+Although Rileigh’s career path has not been determined and she is still finding her way, Ken and Lynne will continue to advocate for her whenever necessary so that she may have all that life has to offer.